AviroopGhosh/TAS-Forge/documentation/Technical_Overview.md

 - **Link Speed:** All network links are configured with a bitrate of `1 Gigabit per second (Gbps)`.
 - **Propagation Delay:** Represents the time taken by frames to travel between two network devices.
 Set to a default value of `50 nanoseconds (ns)` considering a linkspeed of 1 Gbps.
 - **Processing Delay:** A constant internal delay incurred within switches to process frames, set by default to `1550 ns`.
-- **Guard Band:** A reserved time interval to prevent non-time-sensitive frames from interfering with scheduled transmissions, currently set to `0 seconds` by default..
+- **Guard Band:** A reserved time interval to prevent non-time-sensitive frames from interfering with scheduled transmissions, set to `0 microseconds (µs)` by default.
+Increasing the guard band adds padding before scheduled transmissions, and increases the overall transmission duration, and consequently, the total scheduling duration.
 - **Macrotick:** A base time unit to set all devices to a common time-unit.
-Default value of `0.1 microseconds (µs)` parameter is used.
+Default value of `0.1 µs` parameter is used.
 However, other **recommended** values are `0.01 µs` or `1 µs`.
 - **Hyperperiod:** Hyperperiod is defined as the least common multiple of time-sensitive stream periodicities in the network *(see below)*.

 The relevant network parameters are stored in the `network_data.csv` file, which is automatically generated after executing the `generate_network_system.m` script.